bradleykirby/WallaceTheme/README.md

 This project is under active development and updates may introduce breaking changes or changes that alter the structure and design of your site.
 If you prefer, you can wait for a more stable 2.0 release.

 ## Instructions for non-technical users
-A fully built and ready-to-install .zip is available at https://wallacetheme.com.
-Wallace is a basic blog theme that is uncommonly fast.
-If that's what you're looking for, read no further and simply download and install the theme as you would normally.
-If you experience any issues feel free to create an issue here or email me at bradley@wallacetheme.com
+A fully built and ready-to-install .zip is available in the repository above.
+Download the Wallace.zip file and install the theme as you would normally.
 ## Instructions for technical users